Fly Selection for Bahamas Flats: Bonefish & Permit Patterns

 Size #2 - #8

-Peterson's Spawning Shrimp.png
+Peterson's Spawning Shrimp for Bonefish.png

 5. Peterson’s Spawning Shrimp